-Post Hill is a very popular place for walkers, families, dogs, and mountain bikers.
+Post Hill is a designated nature trail in Leeds that has become very popular place for walkers, families, dogs, and mountain bikers.
 Situated on a hillside, the site is protected by Fields in Trust for public accessibility and recreation.
-Once you experience Post Hill it becomes clear why this place is being protected for the enjoyment of generations to come.

 Take a look around